‘Big Brother’ Legend Will Kirby Talks This Season’s Competition And His Cameo On ‘Shahs Of Sunset’

 VM: GG’s tattoo was a painful reminder of an ex.
 What tattoos do you most often recommend removing?

-WK: Misspelled tattoos are always unfortunate, facial tattoos can be really detrimental to getting a good job but, to answer your question, when a patient presents with a genital tattoo I typically recommend they remove it.
+WK: Misspelled tattoos are always unfortunate, facial tattoos can be really detrimental to getting a good job but, to answer your question, when a patient presents with a genital tattoo, I typically recommend they remove it.
 Probably very difficult to start an intimate relationship with ink in such a personal place.

 VM: GG is pretty outrageous on the show.
 Were you surprised by anything about her?